codeforboston/clean-slate-data/data/README.md

 |    'crime_categories'    | list of crime categories and whether or not they are expungeable. categories in this list are not mapped to the categories in ma_court_data files |  Inactive  |
 | 'prosecution_categories' |                  list of crime categories mapped to categories in ma_court_data with indication on whether they are expungeable                   |   Active   |

 Please note that if your data is sensitive (i.e., can be tied to an individual), we do not want it in this repo.
-Please save it as a .csv (so it'll be blocked by our .gitignore) and contact a collaborator to figure out a solution for data storage moving forward.
+Please add it to the gitignore file so that it doesn't git pushed.
+Contact a collaborator to figure out a solution for data storage moving forward for files with sensitive information.